 Promoting Content on the Google Display Network Using Remarketing

 High-quality, engaging content that earns more clicks can actually cost you way less on the Google Display Network.
 By choosing your audiences carefully, ensuring your content is relevant to each segment, and promoting only your most popular content, you can seriously boost your CTRs.
-And as we know, increasing your CTRs is a strong signal to the AdWords algorithm that says, "I'm super relevant!
+And as we know, increasing your CTRs is a strong signal to the Google Ads algorithm that says, "I'm super relevant!
 You should show me off and charge me less for the privilege."

 And it does show your ad off with more impressions and better placement.
 And you will pay less per click for it.
 Increasing your Quality Score with a higher CTR has a real and measurable impact on the cost you'll pay for your ads, so make sure the content you're promoting is a winner.